kavanatn/HealthPalAI/README.md

 ## 💬 How to Use the AI Chatbot

-1. Go to the **Chatbot Section** in the navigation bar.
+1. Navigate to the Chatbot section.
-2. Enter your health-related query in the chat input.
+2. Enter your health-related query.
-3. The AI Chatbot will generate a response based on your query.
+3. Receive AI-generated guidance instantly.
-4. You can ask about:
+4. Supported queries include:
    - **Diet Plans**
    - **Workout Routines**
    - **Sleep Patterns**